The Card Players, 1892/93

 Sotheby's New York , May 2012.
 Buyer: anonymous

-This iconic work is the most expensive painting ever sold at auction.
+This iconic work was the most expensive painting ever sold at auction until it was surpassed by Bacon's "Three Studies of Lucian Freud".
 The work is the most colorful of the four versions of Edvard Munch’s masterpiece 'The Scream', and the only one still in private hands

 Private sale: 2010.
 Buyer: Steven Cohen